ArtemGr/bounty/notes/my-net.md

 c) Truth versus [Transference](https://en.wikipedia.org/wiki/Transference), [Game](https://en.wikipedia.org/wiki/Games_People_Play_(book)), biased at random.
 Something can [trigger](https://en.wikipedia.org/wiki/Trauma_trigger) a particularly subjective reaction.
 d) Truth versus culture, [biased towards negative](https://twitter.com/Artemciy/status/1331351201401737219).

+* Multi-faced.
+Similar but not equal to anonymity, the idea here is for some traits to be discoverable only when looked for.
+For instance, developers would often optimize their profile and/or CV to match well a single and narrow specialization, cutting away at anything that doesn't match it.
+While helpful on the outset, it might prevent us from discovering new and interesting synergies.
+Maybe the toolset should allow for a gradual discovery of certain folksonomies.

 * Pluggable.
 There should be a container and/or a glue for the plugins.
 The plugins can be, in turn, small, simple, DSL/DDD-readable, free of unnecessary boilerplate.
 Proxy plugins can help with invoking internet plugins, which might in turn be hosted on repl.it, runkit.com, colab/kaggle, or in an observablehq cell.
 GitHub plugins can share progress updates and GIFs.
 VSCode/platform/Discord-status plugins might be helpful with homing on a good time.
+A plugin might get a structured access to the Steam games and then another plugin might find the writer's name in the description of the Choice of Games titles.
+The user interfaces are pluggable as well.
+Some might be tinkered with on ObservableHQ

 * Literate.
 The tools should bear descriptions and use case examples in the code.
 The databases should be readable (such as JSON with comments).

 * Graphical.
 Generating shiny things and benchmarks.
+Maps.

 * Automating.
 Computers are good at repeating things.
 At keeping a pace.
 Examples of things to automate `(Telegram-DE 2021-02-10)`:
 🪕 Asking a freelancer about an ongoing project.
 Or else, reminding a client that they can catch up with a freelancer and suggesting some useful questions for that.
 🪀 Maintaining a list of projects, their “vision” and “next step”, how much they are currently in a focus.
 🪁 Informing the known (and tagged) developers about a task, providing them with the fast “interested” / “other tasks” / “snooze” options.
 Respecting time preferences.
 Pacing to avoid overlaps.
 Taking notes of responsiveness and interest.
+Filing GitHub issues and placing bounties on them.
 Offloading a task to freelancing platforms.
 Reaching out to prospective freelancers through [search](https://www.upwork.com/ab/profiles/search/?q=MUSL).
 🏀 Organizing task-based competitions between teams.
 🔮 Keeping network notes.
 Suggesting QI questions to ask.